mike99mac/minimy-mike99mac/README.md

 ```
 ## Getting STT running locally <a name="localstt"></a>

 The code used to test the performance is below.
 I believe tracking the elapsed time of just the ``transcribe()`` function is correct.
-Here's the code
+Here's the code:

 ```
 #!/usr/bin/env python3